| Title: | Iterate Multiple Realisations of Stochastic Models |

 Update one or more components of the model state.

-This method can be used to update any or all of pars
+This method can be used to update any or all of pars, state and

 then by default we will update the model internal state according